Adejumok/NetFlix-Movies-Data-Analysis/README.md

 ## Data

-The data used in this project is [describe the data source and its format].
+The data used in this project is a CSV file containing Netflix data.
 We import the data into our notebook and clean it as needed.

 ## Analysis